Position: Evaluating Generative AI Systems Is a Social Science Measurement Challenge: Alternative Views

+\textbf{GenAI systems are computational systems, not social systems, so the social sciences are not relevant to GenAI evaluations.} The ``general purpose'' nature of GenAI systems, combined with their increasingly wide deployment, mean that many concepts related to their capabilities, behaviors, and impacts are abstract and deeply intertwined with people and society.
+We argue that these concepts more closely resemble the concepts traditionally measured by social scientists than those typically measured by ML researchers and practitioners.
+As a result, we believe that the ML community should adopt a variant of the framework that social scientists use for measurement.
+We emphasize that we do not mean to suggest that GenAI systems should be anthropomorphized, nor that measurement instruments designed for humans would be valid if applied to GenAI systems.\looseness=-1

-\textbf{Getting the ML community to adopt this framework will be a lot of work.} Correct.
-But changing the current state will be a lot of work regardless of exactly how it is done.
-We also note that the separation of systematization and operationalization parallels existing separations that have led to advancements in computer science.
+\textbf{Getting the ML community to adopt this framework will be a lot of work.
+Is the juice really worth the squeeze?} Changing the current state of GenAI evaluations will be a lot of work regardless of exactly how it is done.
+However, we note that the separation of systematization and operationalization parallels existing separations that have led to advancements in computer science.
 For example, \citet{amdahl1964architecture} described the separation between the logical structure and the physical realization of the IBM System/360.
 This separation was a pivotal innovation in computer architecture.
 As another example, the separation of protocol definitions and their concrete implementations at endpoints is fundamental to internet measurement~\cite{saltzer1984endtoend}.
 Finally, in the context of programming languages, \citet{kowalski1979algorithm} distinguished between the logic component and the control component of an algorithm, arguing that ``computer programs would be more often correct and more easily improved and modified if their logic and control aspects were identified and separated.''\looseness=-1